FrancoLinares/SwiftlyChallenge/README.md

 Important!: The API is being used in insecure mode (without SSL) because the Star Wars API SSL certificates expired.
 When the API will have SSL certificate again you can modify the `API_BASE_URL` by adding `https://`

+The base url is `http://swapi.dev/api/` due this issue.

+If all the API requests fails due `NET::ERR_CERT_...` you can go to the `https://swapi.dev/api/people/` and type `thisisunsafe`, this is most common workaround.

 ## Installation Instructions

 Run `yarn install` to install dependencies